k-nuth/docs/content/developer_guide/dotnet/introduction.md

-Bitprim's .NET interface is built on top of Bitprim's C interface, in this fashion:
+Knuth's .NET interface is built on top of Knuth's C interface, in this fashion:

 ![](assets/dotnet_interface.png)